"Mushroom" - a New Dilution or Silver Variant?

 Lady of Gardie black

-Pearl 11 of Clibberswick
+Pearl II of Clibberswick

 black